 Finding AA Meeting Near Me

 Different meetings often have different vibes, tones, and topic choices, so it is important to know what you are looking for before you begin exploring your options.
 It can be helpful to write up a list of questions that address your concerns and priorities and to get answers to them before committing to be a part of an AA group in Seattle.
-Here are some suggested questions to get you started:

 - When and where are meetings held?